zoeg21/LabsTechChallenge/README.md

 The Problem
 -------------

 ADI wants to showcase some of the awesome students here at Columbia.
-We want to make a webpage for each student with their name, their favorite picture, and their favorite line from Hamilton: An American Musical.
+We want to make a webpage for each student with their name, their favorite picture, and their favorite color.
 However, the ADI committee has been procrastinating by watching the latest Black Mirror episodes and their other favorite shows on Netflix.

 That's where you come in.
 We need your help adding a page dedicated to you on our new showcase website.